webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 1. Click the Collections tab from your account

-2. Click the kebab icon (vertical ellipsis) for options
+2. Click the kebab icon :bootstrap-three-dots-vertical: for options

 3. Click Edit Collection Settings